 An award will be established in John's name for an outstanding student in the SCARP Indigenous Community Planning concentration.
 If you wish to contribute to the memorial fund or add your own tribute to John go to: memorial.support.ubc.ca/john-friedmann

-A Celebration of Life for John will be held on November 24, 2017 on the UBC Vancouver Campus.
+A Celebration of Life for John will be held on November 24, 2017 from 5 - 8 pm

 Dear Professor Sandercock: